Home

 Summer/Autumn 1998: Cardiacs, or rather, Tim Smith, several months in his own studio, Chessington, south west London.
 Results released on Spratleys Japs album, Pony, 1999, several tracks, mostly strings.
 Mellotron broke down during recording, stopping it from appearing on the Monsoon Bassoon's In Bold Gardens demo.
 Pity.

 Summer 1999: Boot-Led Zeppelin, Zed One Studios, Camden, north London.
-Raff, the guitarist with this Zep tribute outfit recorded three tracks with it; flutes, strings, string section, cellos, brass on 'Stairway to Heaven', 'Kashmir' and, intriguingly, 'Friends'.
-All sadly remain unreleased, and he won't even do me a copy.
+Raff, the guitarist with this Zep tribute outfit recorded three tracks with it; flutes, strings, string section, cellos, brass on 'Stairway to Heaven', 'Kashmir' and, intriguingly, 'Friends', two tracks released years later on Early Demos & Latter Gigs.

 Autumn 1999: Ginger, ex-Wildhearts, studio in Waterloo, south London.
 Hired by Tim Smith, played by Bill Drake, results released on SilverGinger5 album Black Leather Mojo, 2000.

-February 2000: Bill Drake, a house in south London.
-Played by Bill, strings/flute/choir, results remain unreleased.
+February 2000 (?): Bill Drake, a house in south London.
+Played by Bill, strings/flute/choir, results available on his Melancholy World EP.

 Autumn 2000: Guapo, one or two days, Zed One Studios, Camden, north London.
 Played by Matt Thompson, strings on 'Mountain of the Five Elements'.
 Released on Great Sage, Equal of Heaven, 2001.